testbruger564/notes/README.md

 You must add notes.py yourself so that it is globally available

-Makes notes globally avaliable for current user.
+Makes notes globally available for current user.

 $ vi .bashrc